SUMMER CAMP & Program Directory

-Join us for innovative, weeklong theme camps in the ARTsmart Community Studio, where students enjoy creating unique, thoughtful works of art and experience the joys of art history, as well as presenting and exhibiting their artworks.
-The $125 fee includes all materials and healthy snacks.
+Join us for innovative weeklong theme camps in the ARTsmart Community Studio, where students create unique, expressive works of art.
+The $150 fee includes all materials and healthy snacks.
 Camps offered for grades K through three, and grades three through six.
-Monday to Friday 8 a.m. to noon, June 4 to Aug.
-10. Visit artsmartnm.org for registration and schedules.
-For more information, email Rebecca at Rchornenky@artsmartnm.org, or call (505) 992-2787.
+Monday through Friday, 8 a.m. to noon.
+Limited number of income-based scholarships available.
+Visit www.artsmartnm.org for registration and schedules or call (505) 992-2787 for more information.

 BELISAMA IRISH DANCE

 Belisama Irish Dance offers classes for the whole family to enjoy.
 Performance opportunities in the community, local competitions and fun choreography classes.
 Ages 5 and up.
 Santa Fe and Los Alamos locations.
 Call Adrienne Bellis, director, (505) 670-2152, or go to www.belisamadance.com.